Routing architecture overview

 Split TCP is a technique to reduce latencies and TCP problems by breaking a connection that would incur a high round-trip time into smaller pieces.
-By placing the Front Door environments closer to end users and terminating TCP connections inside the Front Door environment, one TCP connection with a large round-trip time (RTT) to application backend is split into two TCP connections.
-The short connection between the end user and the Front Door environment means the connection gets established over three short roundtrips instead of three long round trips, saving latency.
-The long connection between the Front Door environment and the backend can be pre-established and reused across multiple end-user calls, again saving the TCP connection time.
-The effect is multiplied when establishing a SSL/TLS (Transport Layer Security) connection as there are more round trips to secure the connection.
+With Front Door environments closer to end users, TCP connections terminates inside the Front Door environment.
+A TCP connection that has a large round-trip time (RTT) to the application backend gets split into two separate connections.
+The "short connection" between the end user and the Front Door environment means the connection gets established over three short roundtrips instead of three long round trips, which results in saving latency.
+The "long connection" between the Front Door environment and the backend can be pre-established and then reused across other end users requests save connectivity time.
+The effect of Split TCP is multiplied when establishing a SSL/TLS (Transport Layer Security) connection as there are more round trips to secure a connection.

 Processing request to match a routing rule

-After establishing a connection and doing a TLS handshake, when a request lands on a Front Door environment, matching a routing rule is the first step.
-This match basically is determining from all the configurations in Front Door, which particular routing rule to match the request to.
+After establishing a connection and completing a TLS handshake, the first step after a request lands on a Front Door environment is to match it to routing rule.
+The matching is determined by configurations on Front Door to which particular routing rule to match the request to.
 Read about how Front Door does route matching to learn more.

 Identifying available backends in the backend pool for the routing rule

-Once Front Door has a match for a routing rule based on the incoming request and if there is no caching, then the next step is to pull the health probe status for the backend pool associated with the routing rule if there's no caching.
+Once Front Door has matched a routing rule for an incoming request, the next step is to get health probe status for the backend pool associated with the routing rule if there's no caching.
 Read about how Front Door monitors backend health using Health Probes to learn more.

 Forwarding the request to your application backend

-Finally, assuming there is no caching configured, the user request is forwarded to the "best" backend based on your Front Door routing method configuration.
+Finally, assuming caching isn't configured, the user request is forwarded to the "best" backend based on your routing method configuration.